AF Part 2 (Oral/Case)

 The candidate must receive a passing score on Part 1 (written) examination before applying to take the second part, which is the oral/case examination.
 The oral/case examination must be completed successfully within four years after passing the Part 1 (written) examination; and candidates for the oral/case examination must be general members of the Academy in good standing.

 When applications for the examination are received in the Headquarters Office, each candidate is issued an examination number.
-Candidates must use their assigned number to identify all materials submitted for their examination.

 The Part 2 (oral/case) examination is given in English.
-Therefore, candidates for whom English is not their primary language are urged to evaluate carefully their ability to take an oral examination in English.
+Therefore, candidates for whom English is not their primary language are urged to carefully evaluate their ability to take an oral examination in English.
 If needed, an interpreter may be requested on the application form.
 The interpreter will be supplied by the AAID, and the candidate will be responsible for the cost of this service, which will be based on the prevailing rate at the time of the examination and must be paid at least 30 days before the examination date.